WHAT INCOTERMS YIELD?

 DDP

-The seller is also responsible for the payment of duties, taxes, and any other charges related to the import of the goods into the destination nation.
+The seller is also responsible for the payment of duties, taxes, and any other charges related to the importation of the goods into the destination nation.
 The risk of loss or damage of the goods passes from the buyer to the seller once the goods are made available to the buyer at the agreed destination.

 The wording of this term of surrender is considered complete with an indication of the agreed place of destination (e.g. DDP Madrid).